-The colonization of terrestrial environments necessitated evolution of mechanisms to minimize desiccation and preserve water balance, particularly for small animals with a high surface area to volume ratio (Edney & Nagy, 1976; Gibbs & Rajpurohit, 2010; Costa et al., 2013).
-Arthropods were among the first terrestrial animals and are particularly vulnerable to desiccation; one primary adaptation to desiccating terrestrial environments is the production and deposition of a variety of hydrophobic compounds (hydrocarbons) on the cuticle that function as a barrier to water transpiration (Jallon et al., 1987; Gibbs, 1998; Gibbs, 2002).
-These cuticular hydrocarbons (CHCs) have been secondarily coopted for a variety of other functions such as communication and the conveyance of information regarding species identity or mating status (Venard and Jallon, 1980; Jallon, 1984; Ferveur, 2005; Takahashii et al., 2012).
-CHC profiles are genetically determined, exhibit extensive phenotypic variation within and among populations, and covary with environmental parameters such as temperature and humidity; this suggests that the evolution of CHCs may be dynamic and rapid in natural populations.
+The colonization of terrestrial environments necessitated evolution of mechanisms to minimize desiccation and preserve water balance, particularly for small animals with a high surface area to volume ratio (Edney & Nagy, 1976; Gibbs & Rajpurohit, 2010).
+Arthropods were among the first terrestrial animals and are particularly vulnerable to desiccation; one primary adaptation to desiccating terrestrial environments is the production and deposition of a variety of hydrophobic compounds (hydrocarbons) on the cuticle that function as a barrier to water transpiration (Jallon & David, 1987; Gibbs, 1998, 2002a, b).
+These cuticular hydrocarbons (CHCs) have been secondarily co-opted for a variety of other functions such as communication and the conveyance of information regarding species identity or mating status (Venard & Jallon, 1980; Jallon, 1984; Ferveur, 2005; Takahashi et al., 2012).
+CHC profiles are genetically determined, exhibit extensive phenotypic variation within and among populations and covary with environmental parameters such as temperature and humidity; this suggests that the evolution of CHCs may be dynamic and rapid in natural populations.
 Despite the established functional links to fitness traits that vary in nature, the potential role of CHCs in adaptation to heterogeneous environments has not been comprehensively examined.